zesk/build/documentation/source/guide/bash-variable-cheatsheet.md

 And you supply a pattern to match to remove.

 Where do I use this?
-A simple search of Zesk Build code shows:
+A simple search of {applicationName} code shows:

 ### Faster `dirname`